nithinsanjey/sample-servlet/README.md

 # sample-servlet

 IDE used - Eclipse

-Create a dynamic web project and clone this repo into it.
+Create a new Dynamic web project and clone this repo into it.

 JDK - 1.8.0_161